moofit/scripts/README.md

 ## Support

-Use at your own risk. moof IT will accept no responsibility for loss or damage caused by these scripts.
+Use at your own risk.
+Moof IT will accept no responsibility for loss or damage caused by these scripts.
 Contact Moof IT if you need a custom script tailored to your environment.

 ## License